W2SQL/pincheperro/README.md

-This is a little website created for Pinche Perro Art Collective.
+This is a simple little website created for Pinche Perro Art Collective.
+Site can be found at pincheperro.art